-Relationship to GINA.
-The section's requirements for the content of an authorization include the requirements in GINA and its proposed regulations, but also require a separate authorization for genetic testing.
-GINA requires employee authorization when an employer acquires genetic information in connection with providing health or genetic services and when an employer conducts a monitoring program that is not required by law.
-In those circumstances, GINA requires an employee authorization that is "prior, knowing, voluntary, and written."
-E.g., 42 U.S.C. § 2000ff-1(b)(2)(B), (b)(5)(B)(I) (Supp.
+The requirements in this section for the content of an employee's authorization are consistent with the requirements in GINA and its implementing regulations.
+GINA requires an employee authorization that is "prior, knowing, voluntary, and written."
+42 U.S.C. §§ 2000ff-1(b)(2)(B), 2000ff-1(b)(5)(B)(i), 2000ff-2(b)(2)(B), 2000ff-2(b)(5)(B)(i), 2000ff-3(b)(2)(B), 2000ff-3(b)(5)(B)(i), 2000ff-4(b)(2)(B), 2000ff-4(b)(5)(B)(i) (Supp.
 II 2008).
-In addition, the proposed GINA regulations also require that the authorization be written so that the person from whom the genetic information is being obtained is reasonably likely to understand the form; that the form describe the type of genetic information that will be obtained and the general purposes for which it will be used; and that the form describe the restrictions on disclosure of genetic information.
+The GINA regulations further require that the authorization be written so that the person from whom the genetic information is being obtained is reasonably likely to understand the form; that the form describe the type of genetic information that will be obtained and the general purposes for which it will be used; and that the form describe the restrictions on disclosure of genetic information.
 29 C.F.R. § 1635.8(b)(2)(i), (b)(5)(i).

 Subsection (a) Requirement for authorization for acquisition of genetic information and for genetic testing.
-Subsection (a) sets forth the basic requirements that authorization must be knowing and voluntary and memorialized in a record prior to the acquisition or testing.
+Subsection (a) sets forth the basic requirements that authorization must be knowing and voluntary and memorialized in a record before the acquisition or testing.
 It limits an employment entity's use of genetic information and the tests it provides to those specified in the authorization and makes clear that the authorization should not be interpreted to waive any of the employee's rights.
-An employment entity's use of genetic information or analysis of a genetic test is legal only if the employee's authorization is valid and meet the requirements of this section.
+An employment entity's use of genetic information or analysis of a genetic test is legal only if the employee's authorization is valid and meets the requirements of this section.

 When an employee is considering authorizing genetic testing, the employee should have genetic counseling before signing the authorization in order to meet the requirement of this subsection that an authorization is knowing and voluntary.
 Genetic counseling provides employees with adequate information to make an informed decision about genetic testing.
 It also makes them aware of their options regarding reporting of test results and help in interpreting them through genetic counseling.
-An employment entity that offers a genetic test as part of a health program or genetic monitoring program has an obligation to provide genetic counseling under Section 13.
+An employment entity that offers a genetic test as part of a health program or genetic monitoring program has an obligation under Section 13 to provide genetic counseling.
 Genetic counseling may be provided by a genetic counselor, but may also be provided by a qualified physician or geneticist.
 An employee may waive genetic counseling, but must first be made aware of the benefits of genetic counseling.